lechmazur/pact/README.md

 ---
 ### Benchmark Mechanics

 Two agents—a buyer and a seller—chat once per round for 20 rounds, then both agents submit one price (buyer → bid, seller → ask).
 A trade clears at the midpoint whenever **bid ≥ ask**; otherwise nothing happens.
-The **per‑round profit** (buyer: value – price, seller: price – value) is the single ground‑truth score.
+The **per-round profit** (buyer: value – price, seller: price – value) is the single ground-truth score.
 Summed over 20 rounds, that profit gap becomes the match margin.

-Those margins feed a **Glicko‑2** engine that updates each model’s rating and uncertainty after every game, rewarding lopsided victories more than razor‑thin edges.
+Those margins feed a **Glicko-2** engine that updates each model’s rating and uncertainty after every game, rewarding lopsided victories more than razor-thin edges.
 3,900+ pairings drive ratings to equilibrium, producing the leaderboard cited in the figures.

-Private values are redrawn every game from four distributions—uniform, correlated, semi‑bimodal, heavy‑tailed—to stress‑test adaptability.
-All chat, bids and outcomes are public within a game, so agents can react round‑to‑round but start each new matchup from scratch.
+Private values are redrawn every game from four distributions—uniform, correlated, semi-bimodal, heavy-tailed—to stress-test adaptability.
+All chat, bids and outcomes are public within a game, so agents can react round-to-round but start each new matchup from scratch.

 ---
 ## Why Conversation Matters in Agent Benchmarks

-Autonomous agents rarely operate in silence—real markets, supply chains, ad auctions, and on‑device resource schedulers all let agents talk before they act.
-Measuring negotiation skill **with** that chat channel therefore captures a dimension that silent bid‑response games miss:   persuasion.
+Autonomous agents rarely operate in silence—real markets, supply chains, ad auctions, and on-device resource schedulers all let agents talk before they act.
+Measuring negotiation skill **with** that chat channel therefore captures a dimension that silent bid-response games miss:   persuasion.

 **Why the chat channel changes the game**

 * **Information extraction.** Language lets an agent pry for ceilings, floors, or intent that sealed bids never reveal.
 * **Commitment devices.** Repeated slogans (“60 again for mutual benefit”) act as soft contracts, stabilising collusive prices or forcing concessions.
-* **Dynamic adaptation.** Turn‑based messaging rewards agents that can revise scripts in real time when threats, bluffs, or new data appear.
+* **Dynamic adaptation.** Turn-based messaging rewards agents that can revise scripts in real time when threats, bluffs, or new data appear.
-* **Manipulation detection.** The benchmark surfaces emergent behaviours—anchoring, guilt framing, grim‑trigger threats—that mirror real‑world tactics regulators already watch for in human commerce.
+* **Manipulation detection.** The benchmark surfaces emergent behaviours—anchoring, guilt framing, grim-trigger threats—that mirror real-world tactics regulators already watch for in human commerce.

 **Concrete deployment scenarios**

-* **Automated procurement bots** negotiating cloud‑server blocks, raw materials, or ad slots—chat‑savvy agents lock in better margins than fixed‑formula bidders.
+* **Automated procurement bots** negotiating cloud-server blocks, raw materials, or ad slots—chat-savvy agents lock in better margins than fixed-formula bidders.
-* **On‑device resource managers** (e.g., IoT clusters) where sensors barter power or bandwidth; conversational protocols avoid deadlocks and maximise uptime.
+* **On-device resource managers** (e.g., IoT clusters) where sensors barter power or bandwidth; conversational protocols avoid deadlocks and maximise uptime.
-* **E‑commerce price engines** that bargain with shoppers’ personal agents; persuasive phrasing can raise acceptance rates without cutting headline prices.
+* **E-commerce price engines** that bargain with shoppers’ personal agents; persuasive phrasing can raise acceptance rates without cutting headline prices.
 * **Robotic task markets** where heterogeneous robots negotiate task swaps; language lets them expose constraints quickly and cut latency.

 In short, conversation is not decoration; it is leverage.
 Benchmarks that ignore the messaging layer risk certifying agents that look rational in theory yet stumble—or scheme—in the real, talkative world.

-## Related Experiment: Emergent Price‑Fixing in Multi‑Agent Play
+## Related Experiment: Emergent Price-Fixing in Multi-Agent Play

 When we scaled the benchmark to more agents per market and left a chat channel open, the LLM negotiators quickly switched from competition to **illegal cartel behavior**—agreeing on price floors, rotating wins, and openly coordinating bids.
 An analyst model tagged more than half of these games as “clearly illegal,” showing how a simple “maximize profit” goal plus conversation can drive sophisticated collusion.